To bed, perchance to sleep: conscious cognitive sleep aides

 Conscious Cognitive interventions

 Educate yourself about sleep and sleep hygiene (i.e., healthy sleep habits).
-Excellent self-help books for combatting insomnia include Say Goodnight to Insomnia by Gregg D. Jacobs, Master Your Sleep by Tracey I. Marks, No More Sleepless Nights by Peter Hauri and Shirley Linde, The Insomnia Workbook by Stephanie Silberman and Charles Morin, A Good Night’s Sleep by Jan Sadler, and The Effortless Sleep Method by Sasha Stephens.
+Excellent self-help books for combatting insomnia include Say Goodnight to Insomnia by Gregg D. Jacobs, Master Your Sleep by Tracey I. Marks, No More Sleepless Nights by Peter Hauri and Shirley Linde, The Insomnia Workbook by Stephanie Silberman and Charles Morin, A Good Night’s Sleep by Jan Sadler, and

 Investigate possible causal factors and problem solve accordingly.
 Often with a little thought, people are able to figure out what factors are interfering with their sleep and are capable of finding appropriate solutions.
 Sometimes people just need the opportunity, time, and encouragement to put their minds to the task.
 I once asked one of my clients who struggled with insomnia what he thought interfered with his sleep.
 With just a few seconds of reflection, he said that his dog repeatedly woke him up, passing car lights flashed in his bedroom window, and he kept reviewing the events of his day.
 All these issues bothered his sleep.
 He was then able to develop solutions for each of the problematic factors.
 He had just never put his mind to solving this particular problem until invited to do so.
 I invite you to do the same when you have insomnia.